Code-Institute-Submissions/holiday-milestone-project2/README.md

-1.jpg Photo by Sean O. on Unsplash
-2.jpg Photo by Valdemaras D. from Pexels
-3.jpg Photo by NEOSiAM 2020 from Pexels santorini.jpg Photo by jimmy teoh from Pexels venice.jpg Photo by Nikolaj Erema from Pexels newyork.jpg Photo by Vlad Alexandru Popa from Pexels
+2.jpg Photo by Valdemaras D. from Pexels santorini.jpg Photo by jimmy teoh from Pexels venice.jpg Photo by Nikolaj Erema from Pexels newyork.jpg Photo by Vlad Alexandru Popa from Pexels